Climate change in Canada: Boreal forest

 According to Environment Canada's 2011 annual report, there is evidence that some regional areas within the western Canadian boreal forest have increased by 2 °C since 1948.
 The rate of the changing climate is leading to drier conditions in the boreal forest, which leads to a whole host of subsequent issues.

 As a result of the rapidly changing climate, trees are migrating to higher latitudes and altitudes (northward), but some species may not be migrating fast enough to follow their climatic habitat.
 Moreover, trees within the southern limit of their range may begin to show declines in growth.
 Drier conditions are also leading to a shift from conifers to aspen in more fire and drought-prone areas.

 Climate change creates more fire-prone conditions in the Boreal forest of Canada.
 In 2016, Northern Alberta witnessed the effects of climate change in a dramatic manner when a "perfect storm" of El Niño and global warming contributed to the Fort McMurray wildfire, which led to the evacuation of the oil-producing town at the heart of the tar sands industry.
 The area has witnessed an increased frequency of wildfires, as Canada's wildfire season now starts a month earlier than it used to and the annual area burned is twice what it was in 1970.
+In 2023, fires in Canada were estimated to have burned seven times the average annual area of the previous 40 years, releasing 480 megatonnes of carbon, 23% of the world's wildfire-related carbon emissions for the year.
+By 2024, wildfires in the northwest had shifted from a seasonal occurrence to a year-round phenomenon.

 As to 2019, climate change has already increased wildfires frequency and power in Canada, especially in Alberta.
 "We are seeing climate change in action," says University of Alberta wildland fire Prof. Mike Flannigan.
 "The Fort McMurray fire was 1 1/2 to six times more likely because of climate change.
 The 2017 record-breaking B.C. fire season was seven to 11 times more likely because of climate change."

 The mountain pine beetle epidemic raged from 1996 to 2015 as a result of milder winters in the boreal forest, allowing for the proliferation of the parasite.
 It resulted in 18 million hectares of dead trees and economic impacts for forest-dependent communities.